RoylerMarichal/Laravel-Livewire-StarterKit-TALL-stack/README.md

 - User Dashboard
 - Stats system
 This module has a system to detect bot and ensure that each visit is unique within 24 hours to optimize the size of the table in the database.
 - Internal notification system
 - Edit profile page
 - Tickets system
 - Dark and Light theme
 - All in real time with Livewire and Alpine Js
+- Implement Google ReCaptcha in Login

 ## Instructions
 - Clone the repo